The Johnson, Brisbane, Queensland © The Johnson

 Move over Sydney and Melbourne.
 Brisbane is putting its own spin on the hotel scene with options that range from luxe to cutting-edge.
 Splash around in rooftop pools, get your art vibe on or just swing in your own hammock.
 Here are some of our favourites.

-Brisbane now has its own cutting-edge Art Series hotel (there are four in Melbourne and one each in Adelaide and Bendigo).
+Brisbane's cutting-edge Art Series hotel is another one in the collection that is enhancing hotel experiences around Australia (there are four in Melbourne and one in Adelaide).
 This one, The Johnson, showcases the work of celebrated Sydney abstract artist Michael Johnson, who is strongly influenced by nature.
-The boutique hotel, in Spring Hill on the fringes of the city centre, features 97 suites, two penthouses, a stunning Olympic-size outdoor pool and art libraries for those who prefer to exercise the mind.
+The boutique hotel, in Spring Hill on the fringes of the city centre, features 96 suites, two penthouses, a stunning Olympic-size outdoor pool and art libraries for those who prefer to exercise the mind.

-Next Hotel is located in the Queen Street Mall, the heart of Brisbane’s city centre.
-The high-tech concept hotel, where guests can hang out in a sleep pod before or after their stay, and check in using their smartphone as a key, channels a Miami vibe with its 21 metre (69 foot) rooftop infinity pool offering views over the mall and across to South Bank entertainment complex – home to the Queensland Performing Arts Centre (QPAC).
+The Hyatt Regency Brisbane is located in the Queen Street Mall, the heart of Brisbane’s city centre.
+The high-tech concept hotel, where guests can check in using their smartphone as a key, channels a Miami vibe with its 21-metre (69-foot) rooftop infinity pool offering views over the mall and across to South Bank entertainment complex – home to the Queensland Performing Arts Centre (QPAC).
 Guests can book QPAC tickets at the hotel.

-With an arresting portrait covering its façade, Tryp Fortitude Valley Hotel doesn’t look like your typical hotel.
-The 65-room street-art hotel embraces its gritty neighbourhood by showcasing works by famous street artists such as Beastman and Numskull.
+With an arresting portrait covering its façade, The Constance doesn’t look like your typical hotel.
+The 65-room street art hotel embraces its gritty neighbourhood by showcasing works by famous street artists such as Beastman and Numskull.
 Its in-room dining is also something else, coming from renowned chef Warren Turnbull, whose Chur eatery is located at street level.
-Turnbull's vision is also on display at the hotel's stylish rooftop bar Up on Constance.

 Sofitel Brisbane Central